jonaslagoni/jonaslagoni/README.md

   <tr>
     <td colspan="2">
     <img src="asyncapi-modelina.png"
-     alt="Modelina banner"/><a href="https://github.com/asyncapi/modelina">Modelina</a> is a library I started with <a href="https://github.com/magicmatatjahu">Maciej</a>, which is for generating models from various inputs (AsyncAPI, OpenAPI, JSON Schema, TypeScript models, etc) into various outputs (TypeScript, C#, Python, etc) in a highly customizable, extendable and easy to integrate with other tools and platforms.
+     alt="Modelina banner"/><a href="https://github.com/asyncapi/modelina">Modelina</a> is a library I started with <a href="https://github.com/magicmatatjahu">Maciej</a>, which is for generating models from various inputs (AsyncAPI, OpenAPI, JSON Schema, TypeScript models, etc) into various outputs (TypeScript, C#, Python, etc) in a highly customizable, and extendable.
 It is built to support different serialization libraries (XML, JSON, bytes, etc) so you can adapt the models directly to your need. </br></br> Try the playground here: <a href="https://www.asyncapi.com/modelina">asyncapi.com/modelina</a></br> Find a bunch of examples here: <a href="https://github.com/asyncapi/modelina/tree/master/examples#examples">modelina examples</a>
     </td>
   </tr>
   <tr style="vertical-align: top;">